3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 All \<imagesheet>-elements within an imagestack MUST have the same number of rows and columns that is specified in the rowcount and columncount-attributes, respectively. rowcount, columncount and sheetcount MUST not exceed 1024^3, each.
 The total number of voxels MUST be limited by 1024^5.
 There MUST be exactly sheetcount \<imagesheet>-elements under \<imagestack> that are implicitly ordered starting with index 0.

 Imagestack objects, and thus all underlying \<imagesheet> elements, MUST follow one of the input pixel layouts shown in the table below.
 All imagesheets within an imagestack MUST have the same input pixel layouts, and each channel MUST have the same bit-depth across all imagesheets.
-Pixel values sampled from a PNG file with a bitdepth of `N` bits will be interpreted as
+Pixel values sampled from a PNG file with a bitdepth of `N` bits will be normalized to
-`pixelvalue / (2^N-1)`, i.e. a fully separated channel is sampled as 1, the minimum sampled value is interpreted as 0.
+`pixelvalue / (2^N-1)`, i.e. a fully separated channel is normalized to 1, the minimum sampled value is normalized to 0.

 The following table shows the logical interpretation of sampling the "R", "G", "B" or "A"-channel depending on the input pixel layouts.
 The meaning of symbols is as follows: R – red, G – green, B – blue, A – alpha, Y – greyscale.